Updated and reposted on 8/11/21

 - Monitor your health and watch for symptoms of COVID-19.

-- Be extra vigilant to follow public health guidance, such as wearing a face covering and maintaining 6 feet of distance from other people.
+Follow public health guidance with extra vigilance, such as wearing a face covering and maintaining 6 feet of distance from other people

 What should I do if I am a close contact?